The Big Knit 2018

 1. Be prepared.

 Get yourself some needles, wool and your favourite chair (train carriages and cafes also work well) and get knitting!
+If you need some inspiration, knitting patterns can be found on the Innocent Big Knit website.

 2. Send us your hats